Installation & Project Setup

 for Prettier configuration:

-For debugging and inspecting React components, install the React Developer Tools browser extension available for Chrome and Firefox.
+For debugging and inspecting React components, install the React Developer Tools browser extension available for and .

 You've successfully set up a ReactJS project!
 This setup will help you develop and deploy your applications efficiently.
-For further learning and resources, refer to the official React documentation.
+For further learning and resources, refer to the .